Heavy strikes shake Beirut as Israel expands Lebanon campaign

 Hezbollah has made no comment so far on Safieddine.

 His loss would be another blow to the group and its patron Iran.
-Israeli strikes across the region in the past year, sharply accelerated in the past few weeks, have decimated Hezbollah's leadership.
+Israeli strikes across the region in the past year, sharply accelerated in the past few weeks, have devastated Hezbollah's leadership.

 Israel has been expanding its actions in Lebanon.
 On Saturday, it made its first strike in the northern city of Tripoli, a Lebanese security official said, and Israeli troops launched raids in the south.

-At least eight strikes rocked Beirut’s southern suburbs late on Saturday including close to the airport, according to Reuters witnesses, after the Israeli military warned some residents to flee.
-Before the recent upsurge, exchanges of fire between Israel and Hezbollah had been mostly limited to the Israel-Lebanon border area, in parallel to Israel's year-old war in Gaza against Palestinian group Hamas.
+Before the recent upsurge, exchanges of fire between Israel and Hezbollah had been mostly limited to the Israel-Lebanon border area, in parallel to Israel's year-old war in Gaza against the Palestinian group Hamas.

 Israel says it stepped up its assault on Hezbollah to enable the safe return of tens of thousands of citizens to homes in northern Israel, bombarded by the group since last Oct 8.